Does Portland still have combined sewer overflows?

 Can I swim in the Willamette River?

 Even so, there is still bacteria in the lower Willamette River from many sources, including waste from dogs and wildlife.
-During the rare event when there is a combined sewer overflow, we notify the public via news alerts that are sent to the news media, posted on Twitter and on our website's homepage: www.portlandoregon.gov/bes/overflow and 503-823-2479.
+During the rare event when there is a combined sewer overflow, we notify the public via news alerts that are sent to the news media, posted on Twitter and on our website's homepage: www.portlandoregon.gov/bes and 503-823-2479.
 You can also check the Oregon Health Authority's Recreational Advisories page for information on other advisories, such as algae blooms.

 Since Portland completed its CSO control program in December 2011, more people are enjoying the river when the weather is good.
 The annual Big Float is a good example.

-Even though Willamette River bacteria levels are low during dry weather, it's never safe to swallow water from urban rivers and streams.
+Even though Willamette River bacteria levels are low, it's never safe to swallow water from urban rivers and streams.

 How does the Portland Harbor Superfund site affect water quality?

 The Portland Harbor Superfund site extends roughly from the Willamette's confluence with the Columbia Slough to the Broadway Bridge.
 The U.S. Environmental Protection Agency (EPA) declared Portland Harbor a Superfund site because of chemical contamination in sediments on the river bed.

 A 2011 report by the Oregon Health Authority's Evironmental Health Assessment Program (EHAP) stated that boating, swimming and other forms of recreation in the Portland Harbor area are not threats to human health.